The Top 5 Supplements for Brain Fog and Concentration

 3. L-Tyrosine

-There is good evidence that L-Tyrosine improves attention, with Examine.com rating the evidence as grade B. L-Tyrosine as a supplement is a amino acid derived from synthetic / food-derived, commonly taken as capsule or powder.
+There is good evidence that L-Tyrosine improves attention.
+Grade B, according to Examine.com.
+L-Tyrosine as a supplement is a amino acid derived from synthetic / food-derived, commonly taken as capsule or powder.
 Studies typically use 500–2000mg.

 L-tyrosine is an amino acid the body uses to produce several important signalling chemicals, including those involved in mood, focus, and the stress response.
 It can support mental clarity and alertness during demanding situations.
 It is available as a capsule or powder and is commonly taken before periods of stress or intense mental effort.